 The Cure if In Time

-Pamela kicked into action within minutes of the dogs licking the snow.
-She scooped some of the blue snow into a plastic bag, we threw the dogs into the car and I drove at high speed right to the vet.
+We kicked into action within minutes of our dogs licking the snow.
+We scooped some of the blue snow into a plastic bag, threw the dogs into the car and drove at high speed right to the vet.
 He seemed unconcerned and even said, “Oh they probably didn’t lick enough if it was mixed in the snow.”

-“How do you know how much they ingested?” was her opening salvo.
+That did not sit well.
+“How do you know how much they ingested?”

 Vet: “Well I guess I don’t.”

-We brought Emme and Alfie home, each with an IV tap in a leg and a bag connected to it with Fomepizole.
+We brought the dogs home, each with an IV tap in a leg and a bag connected to it with Fomepizole.
 After a few days, the dogs showed no distress, the ports came out and we dodged the bullet.

 An estimated 90,000 dogs per year in the U.S. are poisoned by licking antifreeze.
 It can be on a driveway, on a road or even a dirt road leading to a hike trailhead.
 Look for it.